hackclub/meet-the-outlaws/README.md

 # 🤠 Meet The Outlaws
-Powering the Meet the Outlaws Scavenger Hunt!
+Home of the Meet the Outlaws Scavenger Hunt!